-One of these is dopamine blockers, which have been shown to be 90% effective in treating the symptoms of the disorder.
+One of these is dopamine blockers, which are 90% effective in treating the disorder’s symptoms.

 An anticonvulsant known as topiramate has also been successful in treating cases of ballism.

-Other solutions include intrathecal baclofen therapy involving an implanted pump to decrease episodes of ballism, injections of Clostridium botulinum, administration of tetrabenazine, and the antipsychotic drug haloperidol.
+Other solutions include intrathecal baclofen therapy involving an implanted pump to decrease ballism episodes, Clostridium botulinum injections, administration of tetrabenazine, and the antipsychotic drug haloperidol.

-Since this disorder is usually temporary, if the symptoms persist for several months, or if the movements are so violent that the patient is exhausted, they are serious cases of ballism.
+Since this disorder is usually temporary, if the symptoms persist for several months or the movements are so violent that the patient is exhausted, they are severe cases of ballism.

-In these cases, the patient does not respond to traditional treatment, neurosurgical procedures to injure the globe pallus of the brain or to perform deep brain stimulation are other viable options.
+In these cases, the patient does not respond to traditional treatment; neurosurgical procedures to injure the globe pallus of the brain or perform deep brain stimulation are other viable options.

-Stereotactic surgery allows doctors to locate locations in the thalamus, the part of the brain that transmits sensory impulses, and perform interventions that alleviate abnormal movements.
+Stereotactic surgery allows doctors to locate locations in the thalamus, the part of the brain that transmits sensory impulses and performs interventions that alleviate abnormal movements.

 These surgical options have been explored with some success.
-Interventions have been based on advances in the ability to place precise lesions on a variety of targets, including the globus pallidus, thalamus, and subthalamic sites.
+Interventions have been based on advances in the ability to place precise lesions on various targets, including the globus pallidus, thalamus, and subthalamic sites.